enterprisemodules/puppet-pizza/README.md

 * Add some anchovy
 * Add some mushrooms

-##Setup
+## Setup

-###What the pizza module affects
+### What the pizza module affects

 The pizza module writes all Pizza resources to ~/.puppet_data.yaml.
-If you want to start from scratch, just delete the file.
-Because we use a user specific file.
+If you want to start from scratch, just delete the file because we use a user-specific file.
 Every user on the system can do this without running into each other.

-###Setup Requirements
+### Setup Requirements

-The pizza module is based on [easy_type](https://github.com/hajee/easy_type).
+The pizza module is based on [easy_type](https://forge.puppet.com/modules/enterprisemodules/easy_type).
 You need to have it installed.

 ```
-$ puppet module install hajee/easy_type
+$ puppet module install enterprisemodules/easy_type
-$ puppet module install hajee/pizza
+$ puppet module install enterprisemodules/pizza
 ```

-##Usage
+## Usage

 The module contains the following types:

 `crust`, `tomato_sauce`, `salami` , `bacon`, `mushroom`, `anchovy` and `cheese`.
 Here are a couple of examples on how to use them.

-###crust
+### crust

 To get started, select a pizza crust.
 You can specify what dough you want; how large it needs to be in inched.
 If you prefer a pan pizza, just select type pan.
 If you want a regular one, just use type regular.